Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 Missing required properties: Each schema type has required and recommended properties.
 Google's test will flag missing required fields.
 The most common: Article schema missing author, Product schema missing offers, LocalBusiness missing address.

 Mismatched content: Your schema data must match your visible page content.
 If your schema says a product costs $49 but the page shows $59, Google will flag it and may impose a manual action.
-Schema describes what is on the page, not what you wish were on the page.
+Schema describes what is on the page.

 Invalid JSON syntax: A missing comma, unclosed bracket, or unescaped quote will break the entire block.
 Use a JSON validator if your structured data test shows parse errors.